kiva/protocol-reporting/README.md

-This service handles the various reporting requirements that may be required by a specific implementation It is not required for the baseline protocol to work, but is just to facilitate compliance with regulations It provides a DB implementation for storing credential exchange metadata, such as timestamps, auth methods, etc with out exposing any underlying crendential data itself.
+This service handles the various reporting requirements that may be required by a specific implementation It is not required for the baseline protocol to work, but is just to facilitate compliance with regulations It provides a DB implementation for storing credential exchange metadata, such as timestamps, auth methods, etc with out exposing any underlying credential data itself.
-It also exposes a GraphQL API to handle searching, filtering, sorting, etc for accessing the exchange data
+It also exposes a GraphQL API to handle searching, filtering, sorting, etc for accessing the exchange data.
+It uses the library Nestjs-query which has great [documentation](https://doug-martin.github.io/nestjs-query/docs/graphql/getting-started/)

 ## Setup